CodingItWrong/codingitwrong.com/workshops/rnweb/exercise.md

    };
 ```

+After saving this change, stop the server and then rerun `yarn start`.

 Now that our project is set up for navigation, let's begin configuring our navigation structure.

 Create a `src` folder and, inside it, a `Navigation.js` file.
 First, let's create a few sample screens to navigate between: